MicrosoftDocs/dataexplorer-docs/data-explorer/integrate-data-overview.md

 ---

-For more information about connectors and tools, see [Data connectors, tools, and integrations overview](integrate-overview.md#detailed-descriptions).
+For more information about connectors and tools, see [Integrations overview](integrate-overview.md#detailed-descriptions).

 ## Related content